Find Trade Colleges

 The states with the most job growth for Textile or Garment Presser are Montana, Utah, and Nevada.
 Watch out if you plan on working in Wyoming, Missouri, or Kansas.
 These states have the worst job growth for this type of profession.

-Salary for a Textile or Garment Presser
+Textile or Garment Presser Salary

-The salary for Textile and Garment Pressers ranges between about $18,000 and $31,100 a year.
+The average yearly salary of a Textile or Garment Presser ranges between $18,000 and $31,100.

 undefined